zopefoundation/z3c.table/src/z3c/table/README.txt

 We can set such a batch as row values, then this batch data are used for rendering.
 But take care, if we update the table, our rows get overriden and reset to the previous values. this means you can set any bath as rows data and only render them.
-This is possbile since the update method sorted all items and all batch contain ready to use data.
+This is possible since the update method sorted all items and all batch contain ready-to-use data.
 This concept could be important if you need to cache batches etc.

   >>> batchingTable.rows = batchingTable.rows.batches[1]